-The month of blessings is coming to an end, making Eid al-Fitr near.
+The month of blessings is ending, making Eid al-Fitr near.
 This is a gift to all of us for fasting throughout Ramadan.
-This is when you need to fulfill your duty, to give the Zakat al-Fitr.
+This is when you need to fulfill your duty, to give the Zakat Al-Fitr.
 It’s a charity you give to the needy so they can celebrate Eid without worrying about food.

-The Prophet PBUH said, “The fasting of the month of fasting will be hanging between earth and heavens and it will not be raised up to the Divine Presence without paying the Zakat al-Fitr.”
+The Prophet PBUH said, “The fasting of the month of fasting will be hanging between earth and heavens, and it will not be raised up to the Divine Presence without paying the Eid Zakat.”

 Zakat al-Mal (commonly called “Zakat“) is due when a person’s wealth reaches the nisab amount and can be paid anytime during the year.
 Most people pay it during Ramadan.
 Zakat al-Fitr is paid by the head of the household for each member of the family, before Eid al-Fitr prayer.